-On January 5, 1971, Liston’s wife, Geraldine, after returning from two-weeks away, found Liston’s rotting corpse at the foot of their bed in their Vegas home.
+On 5 January 1971, Liston’s wife, Geraldine, after returning from two weeks away, found her husband's rotting corpse at the foot of their bed in their Vegas home.
 His death is still mired in controversy, some believe it was merely Liston’s heroin addiction gone horribly wrong, others believe it was an elaborate mafioso hit - regardless of how and who, it was a dreadful conclusion to the life of a man who just wanted respect.

 In Nick Tosches’ Liston biography Night Train, the writer quotes one man who knew the former champion, “Liston died the day he was born.”
 A damning but accurate assessment of the champion’s life.

-Liston was buried in Palace Memorial Gardens in Las Vegas, his grave simply reads “A Man.”
+Liston was buried in Palace Memorial Gardens in Las Vegas, and his grave simply reads “A Man”.

 This article first appeared in The Sportsman on 08/05/20